botlabs-gg/yagpdb/README.md

 #### Standalone/Manual setup

 **Requirements**
- - Fairly recent go version (1.11 or later, i use new features as soon as they're out so watch out in breaking_changes)
+ - Fairly recent go version (1.11 or later, I use new features as soon as they're out, so watch out in breaking_changes)
  - PostgreSQL 9.6 or later
- - Redis version 3.x or later (maybe its possible to get it working with earlier versions, i don't know personally though)
+ - Redis version 3.x or later (maybe it's possible to get it working with earlier versions, however I'm not 100% sure)

 I may update the bot at any point to require newer versions of any of these, so you should ALWAYS check breaking_changes before updating.

 **First step** is to set those up and get them running:

- 1. Install and configure redis and postgres with your desired settings (my dm's are not google, you'll have to figure atleast this much out on your own...)
+ 1. Install and configure redis and postgres with your desired settings (my DM's are not Google, you'll have to figure at least this much out on your own...)
  2. Create a user named `yagpdb` and database named `yagpdb` which the user `yagpdb` has write access to
  3. Update your env vars with the config (see example env file in `cmd/yagpdb/`)
  4. Done.

 **Steps for building:**

-YAGPDB currently use a lot of alternative branches of my projects, mainly because i also use a discordgo fork with a lot of goodies in (why not push my changes upstream? cause a shit ton of breaking changes that would never get accepted)
+YAGPDB currently uses a lot of alternative branches of my projects, mainly because I also use a discordgo fork with a lot of goodies in it (why not push my changes upstream? cause a shit ton of breaking changes that would never get accepted)

-I'm working towards making yagpdb fully `go get ...`-able
+I'm working towards making YAGPDB fully `go get ...`-able

 ```bash
 git clone -b yagpdb https://github.com/jonas747/discordgo $GOPATH/src/github.com/jonas747/discordgo